CodeWeavers

-Some CodeWeavers developers have also been contracted to work with Valve on Proton, a compatibility layer for running Windows games through Steam on Linux.
-Proton is based on a fork of Wine and helps gamers implement DXVK and anti-cheat engine support on Linux, among many other things.
+Since 2016, CodeWeavers has been contracted to work with Valve on Proton, a compatibility layer for running Windows games through Steam on Linux.

 CodeWeavers is a founding member of the Desktop Linux Consortium.

 CodeWeavers' products and services include CrossOver, PortJump, and ExecMode.

+In April 2023, CodeWeavers transitioned to an employee ownership trust.
+Jeremy White stepped down as CEO and company president James Ramey assumed the role.

 CrossOver

 For CrossOver, the company originally focused on making the Microsoft Office suite and other supported productivity software available on Linux.
 When Apple switched to Intel processors in 2006 CodeWeavers was able to create CrossOver Mac and bring Wine to Mac OS X. Other major supported applications include the financial software Quicken and the Steam game client.

 Former products include CrossOver Plugin, CrossOver Server and CrossOver Games.
 Plugin was made to run browser plugins such as Flash and ActiveX in Linux.
 CrossOver Server was a product designed for multi-user environments.
 CrossOver Games was introduced in March 2008 and was intended to allow gaming-related patches from Wine to be incorporated into CrossOver much faster.
 In 2012 all versions have had the server, plugin, and games functionality merged into the primary CrossOver products.